-Vacation and General Holiday Pay shall be accrued at the rate of twelve percent (12%) of gross earnings (six percent [6%] for annual vacation and six percent [6%] for General Holidays), and shall be paid to the employee on each regular pay day.
+Vacation and General Holiday Pay shall be accrued at the rate of twelve percent (12%) of gross earnings (six percent [6%] for annual vacation and six percent [6%] for General Holidays), and shall be paid to the Employee on each regular pay day.

-Each employee is entitled to a minimum vacation period of four (4) weeks each year.
-Employees with 10 years of service or greater will be entitled to a vacation period of six (6) weeks each year.
-The vacation period will be arranged by mutual agreement between the employees and the Employer.
+Each Employee is entitled to a minimum vacation period of four (4) weeks each year.
+Employees with ten (10) years of service or greater will be entitled to a vacation period of six (6) weeks each year.
+The vacation period will be arranged by mutual agreement between the Employees and the Employer.

+The recognized holidays are:

+New Year's Day Family Day Good Friday

+Easter Monday Victoria Day Canada Day

+Friday prior to British Columbia Day First Monday in August (British Columbia Day) Friday prior to Labour Day

+Labour Day National Day for Truth and Reconciliation Thanksgiving Day

-The recognized holidays are: New Year's Day, Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, Friday prior to British Columbia Day, first Monday in August (British Columbia Day), Friday prior to Labour Day, Labour Day, Thanksgiving Day, Remembrance Day, Christmas Day, Boxing Day, and any day declared a public holiday by the Federal and/or Provincial Government.
-No work will be performed on Labour Day.
-All work performed on General Holidays shall be paid for at double time rates.
+Remembrance Day Christmas Day Boxing Day

+and any day declared a public holiday by the Federal and/or Provincial Government.
+No work will be performed on Labour Day, National Day for Truth and Reconciliation, Remembrance Day and Christmas Day except in case of emergency.
+All work performed on General Holidays shall be paid for at two (2) times the rate of pay.